Insulation 101: Everything You Need to Know

 The goal of insulation is to limit the flow of heat from your home’s interior to exterior, preventing heat loss and keeping your home warmer.
 The invisible seal around your home that’s formed with high-performance insulation is sometimes referred to as a “thermal envelope.”
 Ideally, your home’s thermal envelope should keep heat inside your home, creating a more comfortable and consistent ambient temperature throughout the year.

 The Role of R-Value

+All insulation products in the United States are rated using R-values so consumers are able to make an informed purchase.
 The term “R-value” is used to describe insulation’s level of thermal resistance.
 A higher R-value better prevents the flow of heat than insulation with a lower R-value.
-All insulation products in the United States are rated using R-value so consumers are able to make the most informed purchase possible.

-● Wall Insulation: If your home is drafty or the temperature is inconsistent, our insulation installers can fill your walls with RetroFoam spray foam wall insulation.
+If your home is drafty or the temperature is inconsistent, the wall insulation installers with Budget Exterior can fill your walls with RetroFoam spray foam wall insulation.
 In addition to a reduction in energy costs, foam insulation makes homes quieter by reducing noise pollution from outside your walls.

-Call Our Twin Cities Spray Foam Insulation Contractors
+Call The Twin Cities Spray Foam Insulation Contractors with Budget Exteriors